-Many homeowners believe that they are covered in the event of flood damage because they purchased homeowners insurance to cover storm damage.
-While water penetration often is caused by a serious rain storm or hurricane, flooding is a special form of hazard that is not covered by a standard homeowner's policy.
-Florida residents need to be careful to avoid learning the hard way that flood damage must be covered by special insurance.
+Many homeowners mistakenly believe that they are covered in the event of flood damage because they purchased homeowners insurance to cover storm damage.
+Flooding is a special form of hazard that is not covered by a standard homeowner's insurance policy.

 An insurance broker interviewed by a media source indicated that most homeowners are unaware that flood insurance even exist.
 The broker indicated he has been in business for over twenty years.
 He estimates that only about two percent of homeowners purchase flood insurance.
 In the same article, an insurance agent for AAA indicated that he believed the two percent estimate is on the high side.
 The AAA agent suggested the percentage of homeowners with flood coverage is closer to one percent.

 A homeowner interviewed by the news service provided a telling account of the hardships that can confront homeowners who do not realize they lack flood insurance.
-She indicated that both her home and yard were damaged by the flooding.
+She indicated that both her home and yard were damaged by flooding.
 The homeowner estimated that her home, which she has owned for 17 years, suffered damage in the amount of $100,000.
 She indicated that they had to rip out all of the carpeting in the home and that her swimming pool was filled with red mud.
 This unfortunate homeowner is now living with her husband and two children in a fifth wheel trailer while hoping to find a way to repair their home.